FAQs

 Is your food suitable/beneficial for pets with kidney issues?

-One of the biggest challenges in managing kidney health in pets is getting them to drink more water to help support kidney function.
-Dogs and cats don’t drink more water simply because we tell them it’s good for them, so providing a natural diet rich in moisture provides them with extra water as part of their meal,assisting in kidney health.
+One of the biggest challenges in managing kidney health in pets is getting them to drink more water to help support kidney function, so providing a natural diet rich in moisture provides them with extra water as part of their meal, assisting in kidney health.

-The diet in our range most suited for dogs with kidney issues would be our Wellbeing recipe.
-This is because this diet also contains herbs which help support kidney function.
-Herbs such as alfalfa and nettle are mild diuretics.
+The diets in our range most suited for dogs with kidney issues would be our Kidney Support or Wellbeing recipe.
+These recipes contain additional herbs which help support kidney function.

-If you’re interested in a natural approach to manage kidney health in your pet, we recommend contacting a Holistic Veterinarian or Canine nutritionist to manage your dog’s current kidney issues and how best to approach this from a dietary perspective.
+If you’re interested in a natural approach to manage kidney health in your pet, we recommend contacting an Integrative Veterinarian or Canine Nutritionist to manage your dog’s current kidney issues and how best to approach this from a dietary perspective.

 Additional reading on this topic can be found below: